SaurabMishra12/Step-Mentor0/README.md

 • Mentor Suggestions: Analyze question contexts and suggest relevant formulas,hints and explaination to users to aid problem-solving.

-• Chatbot Assistance: Integrate a chatbot assistant powered by GenAI to provide real-time support, explanations, and tips for solving questions.
+• Chatbot Assistance: Integrate a chatbot assistant powered by AI to provide real-time support, explanations, and tips for solving questions.

 • Web Dashboard: Provide a user-friendly web-based dashboard for easy navigation, question selection, and access to features.